2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/edittoolbar.md

 ## Styling the Toolbar
 As of now there are only limited stying functions:
 ### Floating the Toolbar
-This happens automatically, if a surrounding HTML-tag has a class "sc-element". [more...][float-toolbar]
+This happens automatically, if a surrounding HTML-tag has a class "sc-element". [more...](http://2sxc.org/en/Docs-Manuals/Feature/feature/2875)

 ## What Really Happens with the toolbar
-As previously noted, the toolbar actually puts some html/js into the page, which the javascript [$2sxc][$2sxc] object will pick up and work with.
+As previously noted, the toolbar actually puts some html/js into the page, which the javascript [$2sxc](xref:Specs.Js.$2sxc) object will pick up and work with.
 Quite a lot happens on the client, and that will be documented some other day.
 Here just the short version:

 1. js runs, picks up Toolbars
 2. jc reviews DOM to see what context it's in (either the module-instance or an inner-content)